FIRST AID COURSE SYDNEY

 Water is provided throughout the day.

-There is a 30 minute lunch break for courses running over 4 hours.
+There is a 30 minute lunch break for first aid courses running over 4 hours.
 You are welcome to bring your own lunch.
 Alternatively, there are a multitude of places offering food and lunches within walking distance of the venue.

 NOTE: To make sure you have enough time to comfortably sign in and complete enrolment documents, please arrive 15 minutes prior to your course commencement.
 You will need your USI number with you at the time of enrolment.